 This is Manuel Victoria’s signature seal, the resident chef of this restaurant who has achieved in bringing the gastronomic identity together in the same dish.

 In that universal language which stands for cuisine, which enhances the culture shared by both countries, the interior design in this restaurant takes on the status of subject or main condiment.
 Aurelio Vázquez, manager of DIN interiorismo, has wanted it to be so.
-He has banked on Mediterranean designs and colours (blue and white leading the way) with the collections from PORCELANOSA Grupo as the main theme.
+He has banked on Mediterranean designs and colours (blue and white leading the way) with the collections from PORCELANOSA Group as the main theme.

 The Mediterranean Sea and the Sierra de Guadalupe in the same dish

 That bilateral relationship and Hispanic-American fraternity that both countries have enhanced in recent years is portrayed in each of the rooms in the restaurant.
 The intense blue that covers the walls and chairs in the main dining room harmoniously blends in with the light brown of the wall tiles and floor tiles that have been used, finding their inspiration in that mountainous landscape that surrounds the city.
-The Mediterranean Sea and the Sierra de Guadalupe go hand in hand in the same space through PORCELANOSA Grupo products.
+The Mediterranean Sea and the Sierra de Guadalupe go hand in hand in the same space through PORCELANOSA Group products.

-This is the case of the Noa Tanzania Wine collection from Starwood, the ceramic wood from PORCELANOSA Grupo, whose relief provides that feeling of movement in the covering of the facade, in the bucket elevator and on the wall that can be found in the restaurant reception area.
+This is the case of the Noa Tanzania Wine collection from Starwood, the ceramic wood from PORCELANOSA Group, whose relief provides that feeling of movement in the covering of the facade, in the bucket elevator and on the wall that can be found in the restaurant reception area.
 One of the other models with this material can be found on the second floor, where the Eden Minnesota Moka series gives shape to the flooring in this area.

 The StarwoodTM pieces enhance that rustic but avant-garde design done by the Manhattan Cognac from Par-Ker, the ceramic parquet from Porcelanosa company which has been used as the main flooring for the ground floor and the first floor.
 It is also there where we can find the restaurant bar.